folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 2. In the **Agreement details** pane, click **Agreement lines**.
 3. In the **Agreement lines** section, click **Actions** and select **New agreement line**.
 4. In the **New agreement line** window, if not already selected, click **Basket**.
-5. In the E-resource dropdown select the resource from the Basket for which you want to create an agreement line.
+5. In the E-resource drop-down select the resource from the Basket for which you want to create an agreement line.
 6. (Optional) Enter a **Description** of the agreement line in the box.
 7. (Optional) Enter a **Note** about the agreement line in the box.
 8. (Optional) Enter **Active from** and **Active to** dates to indicate when the material covered by this agreement line was or is active in your collection.